Kitaroo0/FinalSDP/README.md

 # FinalSDP
-Name of your final project:
+Name of your final project: Car Dealership

-Group: SE-221X
+Group: SE-2213

-Team members: Name Surname
+Team members: Alibi Baigaliyev

 Project Overview:
 • Provide some information about your project.
 • Describe the idea of the project.